abach42/superhero/README.md

 ## Start project in your docker environment 🐋

-👆 You will need docker/ docker-compose installed on your OS.
+👆 You will need docker/ docker compose V2 installed on your OS.

 Start with `.bin/start.sh`